Quake (video game): Sequels

+Aftermath and controversies

+Quake drew criticism for its intense graphic violence, including detailed blood effects, gore, and enemy dismemberment, building on the debates sparked by id Software's earlier game Doom.
+Though the Entertainment Software Rating Board (ESRB), established in 1994, rated Quake "Mature" for players 17 and older, the game remained part of broader 1990s concerns about video game violence and its potential effects on young players.
+The controversy surrounding Quake and similar titles intensified after the 1999 Columbine High School massacre, where reports noted that the perpetrators were fans of id Software games, including Quake II and Doom.
+This led to renewed media scrutiny and political calls for regulation of violent video games, with critics arguing that such titles could desensitize players to real-world violence or contribute to aggression.
+In response to the backlash, id Software co-founder John Carmack emphasized that the company focused on creating games they personally enjoyed, stating, "We make the games we like to play and throw them out into the world...
+We don't get involved in politics".
+Defenders within the industry and among players argued that no direct causal link existed between game violence and real-world behavior, viewing the graphic elements as secondary to the technological innovation and immersive gameplay.

 The release of Quake marks the end of the classic line-up at id Software.
 Due to conflicts and burnout, the majority of the staff resigned from id after the game's release including Romero, Abrash, Shawn Green, Jay Wilbur, Petersen and Mike Wilson.
 Petersen claimed in July 2021 that the lack of a team leader was the cause of it all.
 He volunteered to take lead as he had five years of experience as project manager in MicroProse, but he was turned down by Carmack.
 Romero has discussed their relative lack of experience at the time and failure to communicate with one another, and has stated that there is no long-lasting animosity between the staff.
 Even though he led the project, Romero did not receive any money from Quake.
 In 2000, Romero released Daikatana, the game that he envisioned Quake being, and despite its shaky development, and being considered one of the worst games of all time, he said Daikatana was "more fun to make than Quake" due to the lack of creative interference.